MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/gettype.md

 # gettype

-Gettype is deprecated, and is not guaranteed to be supported in future releases of Windows.
+The **gettype** command has been deprecated, and isn't guaranteed to be supported in future releases of Windows.

-This tool is included in Windows Server 2003 .
-For more information, see [Gettype](https://technet.microsoft.com/library/cc773104(v=ws.10).aspx).
+This tool is included in Windows Server 2003.
+For more information, see [gettype](https://docs.microsoft.com/previous-versions/orphan-topics/ws.10/cc773104(v=ws.10)).